Matzefritz/HiWonder_MentorPi/README.md

 ```bash
 sudo apt install rpi-imager
 ```
-In the Raspberry Pi imager tool, choose `Raspberry Pi 5` under *Device* and under *Choose OS*: `Other general-purpose OS` -> `Ubuntu` -> `Ubuntu Desktop 24.04.1 LTS (64-bit)`.
+Open the Raspberry PI Imager Tool, choose `Raspberry Pi 5` under *Device* and under *Choose OS*: `Other general-purpose OS` -> `Ubuntu` -> `Ubuntu Desktop 24.04.1 LTS (64-bit)`.
 Then choose the micro SD-card (at least 64GB) you want to install the OS on and click next to continue following the instructions of the tool.

 2. **Boot for the first time**
 * Put the SD-card in the Raspberry Pi 5, connect a mouse, keyboard and monitor via a micro HDMI cable and boot the Raspberry Pi 5.
 * Follow the installer for Ubuntu.
+You can choose your own username and password.

 ## Installing ROS2
 * Follow this guide: https://docs.ros.org/en/jazzy/Installation/Ubuntu-Install-Debs.html to install ROS2 Jazzy on the Raspberry Pi 5.
 For development, it makes a lot of sense to also have an additional computer with ROS2 installed.
 This makes remotely diagnosing and controlling the robot much easier.
 Chose the **Desktop Install** both for the robot and, if applicable, your computer.